khakhalin/notes/keywords/recruiting.md

 Materials:
 * [[Bock2015workrules]] - a book about Google corporate culture

+Related:
+* [[id20201020160912]] - Why CS recruiting market is broken, by Aline Lerner 2020

+# Refs and links

 Erik Bernhardsson
 How to hire smarter than the market: a toy model https://erikbern.com/2020/01/13/how-to-hire-smarter-than-the-market-a-toy-model.html